 In the almost forty years I’ve been in this world, I’ve experienced a number of bouts with depression.
 Some incidences have been mild, others have resembled an ogre walking down the street wrapped in a black cloud.

-From becoming unexpectedly unemployed to living in a rental that is up-for-sale and constantly being shown, I honestly feel like control of my life has been turned over to a puppeteer known as “Asshat”.
+From becoming unexpectedly unemployed to living in a rental that is for sale and constantly being shown, I honestly feel like control of my life has been turned over to a puppeteer known as “Asshat.”

 There are some bright spots, of course, like sticking M&Ms on your tongue and seeing who can hold them there the longest before spitting in the other person’s face.
-And working on a top-secret project with twenty-nine very special people.
+And working on a top-secret project with 29 very special people.
 Bright spots, yes.
 Total happiness, no.

 You see, it snatches your inner-most butterflies and rainbows painting and chars it with a coat of black goo.
 Sometimes you can feel it sneaking up on you; other times it just slaps you in the face with its easel without any warning.
 It’s unpredictable and truly sucks.

 I’m thankful that I can connect the dots and pinpoint the causes of my depression.
 Others, however, are simply in a constant state of worry and unhappiness.

 In the meantime, I’m still searching for the magic black goo eraser.
 I can tell you it’s not laughter.
-And it’s definitely not indulging in chocolate cake while enjoying a tall glass of sugar-infused Mountain Dew at two in the morning.
+And it’s definitely not indulging in chocolate cake while enjoying a tall glass of sugar-infused Mountain Dew at 2 in the morning.
 That just made me want to puke.